TheBigCaker/Sentinel/readme.md

 `ash
 python Sentinel.py watch drive
 `
+(Watches for SentScript*.txt files on your Drive)

 **To use the Local Folder Watcher:**
 `ash
 python Sentinel.py watch local
 `
+(Watches for SentScript*.txt files in the local folder)

 The terminal will display which service is running.
 Press CTRL+C to stop it.